 How to Use It?

-This is easy to use.
+The Bunn single cup coffee maker really is easy to use.

-Step 1: Put your choice of tea or coffee format into the applicable drawer and shut the lid.
+1: Put your choice of tea or coffee format into the applicable drawer and shut the lid.

-Step 2: Slide the drawer into the machine and lock into place using the white button on the top handle of the drawer.
+2: Slide the drawer into the machine and lock into place using the white button on the top handle of the drawer.

-Step 3: Open the spin lid on top and pour the amount of water you need for your drink.
+3: Open the spin lid on top and pour the amount of water you need for your drink.

 The machine requires a constant 14-ounce water level in the tank.
 So, each time you make yourself a drink, you will have to pour in the desired amount for your particular beverage.
 You can put anywhere between four to 14 ounces.

-Step 4: Close the spin lid and station the cup under the removable tray.
+4: Close the spin lid and station the cup under the removable tray.
 If you’re working with a tall mug, then you can remove the tray to accommodate the height of your container.

-Step 5: Push the Brew button for the machine to commence brewing.
+5: Push the Brew button for the machine to commence brewing.
 For a bolder brew, push the Pulse button first and then the Brew button.
 After around a minute, you’ll have your drink ready.

 The drink comes out hot even when working with coarse granules, although there’s naturally some slight temperature change.

-If you need hot water, the BUNN Single Cup Coffee Maker also allows you to do that with the hot water drawer.
+If you need hot water, the BUNN MCU Single Cup Coffee Maker also allows you to do that with the hot water drawer.
 With this feature, you can even use it to prepare oatmeal and other similar food items.

 This versatile, multi-functional small coffee maker has great reviews, sells at a fair price and comes with a two-year warranty to ensure your satisfaction.
 It’s slim design will also not take up a lot of space on your counter.
-More importantly, it makes real good tasting coffee fast, whether it’s powdered or ground.
+More importantly, it makes really good tasting coffee fast, whether it’s powdered or ground.
 What more can you ask for?